To the 1900s

-January 1, 1975 - The Watergate cover up trials of
+January 1, 1975 - The Watergate cover up trials of Mitchell,

 March 30, 1975 - At the railroad depot in Plains, Georgia, his

 April 29-30, 1975 - Communist forces complete their takeover of

-evaders, ten thousand in number, are pardoned by President Jimmy
+January 21, 1977 - The majority of Vietnam War draft evaders, ten thousand in number, are pardoned by President Jimmy

 August 4, 1977 - The cabinet level Energy Department is created by Jimmy Carter.

 July 13, 1977 - The New York City blackout results in massive looting and disorderly conduct during its twenty-five hour duration.

 September 21, 1977 - Fifteen nations, including the United States and the Soviet Union, sign a nuclear-proliferation pact, slowing the spread of nuclear weapons around the world.

 March 3, 1978 - In one of the first articles on the subject of human cloning, the New York Post prints an article on the book The Cloning of Man which supposes the cloning of a human

 April 18, 1978 - The United States Senate votes to return the